5 Dealing with messy data

 1.1 - 0.2 == 0.9 # Check if 1.1-0.2=0.9

-The limitations of floating point arithmetics causes the second calculation to fail.
+The limitations of floating point arithmetics cause the second calculation to fail.
 To see what has happened, we can use sprintf to print numbers with 30 decimals (by default, R prints a rounded version with fewer decimals):

 sprintf("%.30f", 1.1 - 0.2)